rosen-zach/MSBATeam1/README.md

 ## Prerequisites

-You will need to have the R language downloaded to your machine</br>
+You will need to have the R language/software environment downloaded to your machine</br>
 Additionally, you will need the "ISLR" and "leaps" packages downloaded

 ```